-Huntington’s disease, also known as Huntington’s disease or Huntington’s chorea, is a hereditary disease of the brain that is today incurable.
-The disease is typically characterized by involuntary and uncoordinated movements.
-However, at the same time, loose muscle tone.
-Older names of the disease are chorea major, large St. Vitus ‘dance or simply St. Vitus’ dance.
+Huntington’s disease, also known as Huntington’s chorea, is a hereditary disease of the brain that is still incurable today.
+The disease typically manifests itself through otien involuntary and uncoordinated movements.
+At the same time, however, there is ﬂaccid muscle tone.
+Older names for the disease are chorea major, great St. Vitus‘ dance or simply St. Vitus‘ dance.

-In the German-speaking area, the disease is also often abbreviated to HD.
-HD stands for the English Huntington’s disease.
+In German-speaking countries, the disease is otien abbreviated to HD.
+HD stands for Huntington’s

-Sufferers of the disease suffer from the progressive destruction of a region of the brain, which is very important for the control of the muscles and fundamental mental functions.
+Those aﬀected by the disease suﬀer from the progressive destruction of a region of the brain that is very important for muscle control and fundamental mental functions.
 This area is the striatum.

-In this area, defective cells destroy brain cells.
-These proteins are formed by a defect of the Huntington’s gene.
+In this area, brain cells are destroyed by defective proteins.
+These proteins are produced by a defect in the Huntington’s gene.

-Disorders of the emotional life and the control of the muscles including the facial expressions, as well as the brain function altogether belong to the external symptoms of illness.
-In the final stage, the disease can lead to dementia.
-The fact that the facial expressions are often affected, it often leads to the fact that the progress of the disease in the external disease appearance is significantly more advanced than is really the case.
+The external symptoms of the disease include emotional disturbances and muscle control, including facial expressions, as well as brain function.
+In the ﬁnal stage, the disease can lead to dementia.
+The fact that facial expressions are otien aﬀected otien means that the progression of the disease in the external symptoms is much more advanced than is the case.

-Huntington’s disease is usually around the age of 40 leading to the first symptoms of the disease.
-These are movement disorders and mental symptoms.
-The disease is autosomal dominant and belongs to the neurodegenerative diseases.
+Huntington’s disease usually leads to the ﬁrst symptoms of the disease around the age of 40.
+These are movement disorders and psychological symptoms.
+The disease is inherited in an autosomal dominant manner and is a neurodegenerative disease.

-After the first symptoms, Huntington’s disease is always severe and, on average, leads to death after 15 years.
-With a few exceptions, sooner or later all carriers of the disease get sick.
-The allele causing the disease has been detectable since 1993 on the short arm of the fourth chromosome.
-Even with the unborn child through amniocentesis or chorionic villus sampling.
+Atier the ﬁrst symptoms, Huntington’s disease always takes a severe course and leads to death atier 15 years on average.
+With a few exceptions, all carriers of the trait develop the disease sooner or later.
+Complete penetrance.
+The allele that causes the disease has been detectable on the short arm of the fourth chromosome since 1993.
+Even in the unborn child by amniocentesis or chorionic villus sampling.